ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 initialization. (*) indicates a terminal state." }

-The Leader begins an aggregation job by choosing a set of candidate reports that belong to the same task and a job ID which MUST be unique within the task.
+The Leader begins an aggregation job by choosing a set of candidate reports that belong to the same task.

 First, the Leader MUST ensure each report in the candidate set can be committed per the criteria detailed in {{batch-buckets}}.
 If a report cannot be committed,